brihijoshi/ILIADImageTools/README.md

 - [ ] Add Pre-work done in December
 - [x] Use a single script, not an interactive script
 - [x] Solve Multiple output problem
-- [ ] Find a better way of keeping the script alive, rather than an infinite while.
+- [x] Find a better way of keeping the script alive, rather than an infinite while.
 (Probably a flask app?!)
-- [ ] Find alternative ways to send Image data over MIDI
+- [x] Find alternative ways to send Image data over MIDI
+- [ ] Add template of UI design to this repo

 ## Pre-work